iolivia/imgui-ggez-starter/README.md

 ## :dart: What is it?
 This project does pretty much what it says on the tin, it adds imgui to a ggez starter sample.
 I spent quite a few hours digging through documentation and figuring this out so I am putting it here do you don't have to.

+You can find examples for:
+* rendering imgui UI on top of ggez game objects
+* responding to mouse events in UI
+* responding to keyboard events in UI
+* imgui
+  * windows
+  * popups
+  * menu bars and menu items
+  * nested menu items

 ![Demo](demo.gif)

 ## :running: How to run it?